SwiftERM Hyper-personalisation for ecommerce email marketing

 The Ordinary was able – and lucky – to leverage the publicity that comes from free viral content created voluntarily by beauty influencers.
 Their brand positioning coupled with affordable pricing caught influencer attention at both ends of the scale.

-A few tips that may help your brand catch the attention of high profile influencers, with the aim of going viral:
+A few tips that may help your brand catch the attention of high-profile influencers, to go viral:

 • Be an authentic brand, a nonconformist, market disruptor.
 The Ordinary’s founder, Brandon Truaxe, was very active on social media.
 More than a skincare product, for him The Ordinary was a stand against the overpriced and overhyped beauty industry.
 So, his whole clinical, transparent approach and cheaply priced products caused a lot of hype in the market – especially amongst beauty influencers, who jumped at the opportunity to share their thoughts on it.